marukosan93/fmm-lung-nodule-segmentation/README.md

-# fmm-lung-nodule-segmentation
+# Lung Nodule Segmentation with Region-based Fast Marching Method

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project contains all materials associated with the study "Lung Nodule Segmentation with Region-based Fast Marching Method"

 ## Credits and Original Work
 This project has been built upon existing work as a foundation.
 More information on which ideas, techniques, algorithms and code were original and which were taken from existing work can be found in "Credits and Original Work.pdf"